New Zealand DM class locomotive: Background

-In May 2020, KiwiRail released a public tender for new mainline locomotives to replace the 47-strong DX class, which were nearly 50 years old at the time.
+In May 2020, KiwiRail released a public tender for new mainline locomotives to replace the 47 total DX class, which were nearly 50 years old at the time.
 The 2021 New Zealand budget allocated NZD$722.7 million to purchase new mainline locomotives, shunt locomotives and wagons.

 On 11 October 2021, Stadler Rail announced it had won the contract to supply 57 new locomotives for KiwiRail.
 Stadler stated the contract was worth €228 million, or NZD$403 million.
 The Rail & Maritime Transport Union, the main union representing KiwiRail staff, welcomed the purchase.
-The company had previously won a contract to supply 34 similar locomotives to the Taiwan Railway Administration in 2019.
+The company had previously won a contract to supply 34 similar R200 locomotives to the Taiwan Railway Administration in 2019.

 In February 2024, KiwiRail and Stadler announced an order for a further nine DM class locomotives equipped with European Train Control System (ETCS) technology for deployment on the North Island rail network.
-The last ten locomotives from the first order will also be fitted with ETCS, bringing the total number of ETCS-fitted DM class locomotives in the North Island to 19.
+The last ten locomotives from the first order will also be fitted with ETCS, bringing the total number of ETCS-fitted DM class locomotives in the North Island to 19, and the total number of DM class locomotives in the South Island to 47, of a total of 66 DM class locomotives.
 ETCS will enable the locomotives to operate in the Auckland metro area, which is fitted with ETCS Level 1 signalling, and future-proofs the class to safely operate in the Wellington metro area once trackside signalling there is upgraded to ETCS.